-If you are interested in making a huge difference to these children's lives and would like to visit the school and use your skills please find all the information you need below.
+If you are interested in making a difference to these children's lives continue reading below.

 What we need

 Following an English programme set by a previous volunteer you will take one English lesson for each class following the Kenyan syllabus and in cooperation with the Class Teacher.

 Additional Journal, Video and Library lessons all to improve English reading, writing and oral skills.

 A minimum stay of three months is preferable but not always necessary.

 Music and Drama, Art, Story and PE Lessons.